electron/electron/docs/api/net.md

 * Support for traffic monitoring proxies: Fiddler-like proxies used for access control and monitoring.

-The `net` module API has been specifically designed to mimic, as much closely as possible, the familiar Node.js API.
+The `net` module API has been specifically designed to mimic, as closely as possible, the familiar Node.js API.
 The API components including classes, methods, properties and event names are similar to those commonly used in Node.js.